staticafi/BenchStore/README.md

 Set `Storage__ResultStoragePath` to the path where you want the result files to get stored.

 ### Connection string
-To set the connection string for the PostgreSQL database, you can edit the `appsettings.json`'s `ConnectionStrings__BenchStoreContext` inside the `BenchStoreMVC` project.
+To set the connection string for the PostgreSQL database, you can edit the `appsettings.json`'s `ConnectionStrings__BenchStoreContext`.
 ```json
   "ConnectionStrings": {
     "BenchStoreContext": "Host=; Database=; Username=; Password="